Zoltan Bathory

 Zoltan Bathory (born in 1978) is a Hungarian-American musician and martial artist.
 He is the founder and rhythm guitarist of Las Vegas-based heavy metal band Five Finger Death Punch.
 In 2010, he won the Metal Hammer Golden God award for "Best Shredder".
-Five Finger Death Punch has released nine studio albums and is one of the most successful modern metal bands.
+Five Finger Death Punch has released ten studio albums and is one of the most successful modern metal bands.

 He is an actively competing martial artist, a first degree black belt in jiu-jitsu and 4th Degree Black Belt in judo, and 2021's Jiu-Jitsu American Nationals Silver Medalist. in Black Belt Masters Super Heavy Division.
 Bathory is also a founding board member of the veterans nonprofit Home Deployment Project in Las Vegas and sits on the Board of Advisors at VETPAW (Veterans Empowered to Protect African Wildlife), an anti-poaching organization operating on the African continent, composed of US combat veterans.

 Career

 Bathory joined the post-grunge band U.P.O. in 2004, replacing Ben Shirley on bass.
 He left the band in 2005, switched back to guitar, and went on to form the heavy metal band Five Finger Death Punch in Los Angeles, California.

 Five Finger Death Punch recorded their debut album in 2006 with engineers Steve Bruno and Mike Sarkisyan.
 It was mixed by Soulfly/Machine Head guitarist Logan Mader.
 Soon after finishing the album, the band was signed by a major management company The Firm and The Way of the Fist was released on July 31, 2007.
 This self-produced record sold 500,000 copies in the US and spawned three top-10 singles.
 Their follow-up album, War Is the Answer was released on September 22, 2009, through Prospect Park Records.
 The record debuted number 7 on the Billboard 200 and all four singles (off of the album) made it to the top 10 mainstream rock charts.
 War Is the Answer stayed on Billboards Top 100 for over a record-breaking 92 weeks and sold over 1,000,000 copies.